 Sheep on the Highway in Cagliari

 Another driver-only hotel seemed to be the place in Cagliari, Sardinia’s picturesque capital.
-Same procedure: revues on tripadvisor did criticize the distance but mention at the same time a bus.
+Same procedure: revues on TripAdvisor did criticize the distance but mentioned at the same time a bus.
 Hence, it cannot be so bad.
 And the price was unbeatable.

 Yes, there was a bus, but it took us there only halfway, and then the driver explained to us desultorily the way while mentioning lots of rights and lefts.

 So we followed the road that led between rundown car repair shops and wrecking yards behind high, barbed wire garnished fences.
 The German shepherds’ fiercely barking and jumping against the fences gave the walk a more lively but not necessarily lovely twist.

 You wonder how a hotel in such a sinister surrounding lures guests in?
 It’s easy: They are coming from the other side, from the highway.
 They don’t get to see any of this B-film scenario.

 As expected, the hotel was nice, we had a good night’s sleep.

 The next morning, I got up early.
 As I looked outside the window I saw a shepherd with a flock of sheep crossing the highway leading them towards a small forest.